WI-W vs NZ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11, Player Stats, Pitch Report for New Zealand Women tour of West Indies 2022, 1st ODI

 Amelia Kerr (53 matches, 1240 runs and 76 wickets)

 Amelia Kerr is the latest sensation to emerge out of New Zealand cricket and she has been in sparkling form this year.
-Amelia has 1240 runs to her name and she has also taken 76 wickets at an economy rate of 4.58.
+Amelia has 1240 runs to her name and she has also picked up 76 wickets at an economy rate of 4.58.

 Top Bowler pick